jalvesaq/Nvim-R/README.md

 server that receives messages from Vim/Neovim, and it also sends messages through a TCP connection to Vim/Neovim.
 Moreover, *nvimcom* includes the application *nclientserver* which is never used by R itself, but is run by Vim/Neovim, providing both a TCP client and a TCP server.
-The Diagram below shows the three paths of communication between Vim/Neovim and R:
+The diagram below shows the three paths of communication between Vim/Neovim and R:

   - The black path is followed by all commands that you trigger in the editor